 In letters, usually use “Dear.”
 If you know the person well, you might use “Hello” or other such informal word.

 Most letters use “Dear” in the salutation.
-It’s an old custom carried over from the 15th century when people started letters affectionately.
+It’s an old custom carried over from the fifteenth century when people started letters affectionately.
 Today, we most often write letters to people we have no affection for, but the appropriate salutation opening is “Dear.”
 You might choose to use “Hello” or another such informal word if you know the person well.

-In emails, you might use “Hello,” “Good morning,” “Hi,” or other such informal greeting.
+In emails, you might use “Hello,” “Good morning,” “Hi,” or other informal greeting.
 For formal emails you might use “Dear.”

 Most emails are more casual.
 If you know the reader well, you might write “Hello” or “Good morning,” but you must have enough of a relationship to be sure the reader doesn’t see your salutation as being flippant.
 If you are writing to someone you don’t know, you might use the more formal “Dear” as you do in a letter.
+Some suggest the writer capitalize all words in the salutation.
+You may choose to capitalize the words after the first word or not.

 Send to an individual when possible.